Choose a disaster recovery strategy for SharePoint Server

 The hot standby farm topology can be repeated across more than one data center, as long as you configure SQL Server log shipping to one or more additional data centers.

 Available network bandwidth and latency are major considerations when you are using a failover approach for disaster recovery.
-We recommend that you consult with your SAN vendor to determine whether you can use SAN replication or another supported mechanism to provide the hot standby level of availability across data centers.
+We recommend that you consult with your SAN vendor to determine whether you can use SAN replication for SQL databases or another supported mechanism to provide the hot standby level of availability across data centers.
 Note that using SAN replication for SharePoint servers is not supported.

 Service application redundancy